code-312/ceic-jekyll/pages/get-involved/membership.md

   site_page: []
 - template: images-with-captions
   images:
+  - image: "/assets/images/why-we-do-this-work-from-the-ceic-board-mildred-white.png"
+    alt_text: 'Image shows a photo of Mildred White, a CEIC board member smiling in front of a light brown background.
+The image shows the copy "Why we do this work" From the CEIC Board: Mildred White with the additional quotes of "In the words of Fannie Lou Hamer, ''I''m sick and tired, of the Black & Brown people missing grand opportunities due to the color of our skin.
+We will not miss this Cannabis industry opportunity!''"
+There is also a link to donate to the Coalition via Zelle, Venmo, or CashApp at bit.ly/DonateCEIC.'
   - image: "/assets/images/why-we-do-this-work-from-the-ceic-board-akele-parnell-1.png"
     alt_text: 'Image shows a photo of Akele Parnell, a CEIC board member crossing his arms with a graphic background.
 The image shows the copy "Why we do this